In college, I spent a lot of time seeking meaning and purpose – in my life. In the world.

 I met with numerous counselors.

-I attended the occasional service at the Catholic Church.
+I attended the occasional church service.

 I did body detoxes and juice cleanses.